 Typically, CA Web is installed together with COBOL Analyzer, by selecting the Web Client option in the installer.
-If you have already installed COBOL Analyzer but haven't installed CA Web with it, follow the steps below:
+If you have already installed COBOL Analyzer but did not installed CA Web, then perform the following steps to install CA Web:

-- 1. Install COBOL Analyzer.
-For instructions on how to do this see the Installation Guide. - 2.
-Install JRE 7 (jre-7u21-windows-i586.exe).
-The JRE installer is provided with the CA installer in CD1 - COBOL Analyzer\CA Web Server Pre-requisites\. - 3.
-Install Apache Tomcat (apache-tomcat-6.0.16.exe).
-The Apache Tomcat installer is provided with the CA installer in CD1 - COBOL Analyzer\CA Web Server Pre-requisites\.
-Follow the screen prompts and accept the defaults, except: - On the Choose Components screen, expand the Tomcat option and check Service to have Tomcat start automatically. - 4.
-Stop the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services. - 5.
-Copy CAWeb. war from the Web Client folder in the COBOL Analyzer installation directory to C: \Program Files (x86)\Apache Software Foundation\Tomcat 6.0\webapps. - 6.
+- 1. Install Java Runtime Environment (JRE) 8 or later.
+The product comes with AdoptOpenJDK_8.0.msi. - 2.
+Install Apache Tomcat.
+The product comes with apache-tomcat-9.0.71.exe.
+Follow the screen prompts and accept the defaults, except: - On the Choose Components screen, expand the Tomcat option and check Service to have Tomcat start automatically. - 3.
+Stop the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services. - 4.
+Copy CAWeb.war from the Web Client folder in the COBOL Analyzer installation directory to C: \Program Files (x86)\Apache Software Foundation\Tomcat 9.0\webapps. - 5.
 Start the Apache Tomcat service from Windows Control Panel > Administrative Tools > Services.